 Something worth noting is the wine list.
 It is extensive and with a very nice surprise, all wines can be ordered by the glass.
 Since we don’t always agree on the same wine selection this allows both to enjoy our wine of choice.

 Now being encapsulated in these find views, splendid food and drink along with pleasant conversation another element of the Aruba Beach Cafe experience is the music.
 Without question its not an afterthought here either.
-Some of the finest local artist perform on this shoreline on a regular basis with live music featured every day.
-Latter in the week when the dinner hours are winding down this is the place for patrons to groove on the floor next to the stage of the entertainers.
-If you surface here in latter evening you are sure to find that many are here for the evening dance opportunities and the best social networking you can get Face to Face.
+Some of the finest local artists perform on this shoreline on a regular basis with live music featured every day.
+Later in the week when the dinner hours are winding down this is the place for patrons to groove on the floor next to the stage of the entertainers.
+If you surface here in the latter evening you are sure to find that many are here for the evening dance opportunities and the best social networking you can get Face to Face.
 Most of the entertainers taking this stage have been performing for many years on a certain night and time.
-Therefore, the late night popularity that escalates until 2:00am is based on a vast amount of the clientele knowing their getting a good thing.
+Therefore, the late night popularity that escalates until 2:00 am is based on a vast amount of the clientele knowing they're getting a good thing.

 Notable area musician Rick Shaker took the time to step away from the spotlight and comments about his Aruba Beach Cafe experience.
 “I’ve been at Aruba for roughly fifteen years now on Friday Night's and I wouldn't have traded the experience for anything!